mobius-network/mobius-client-ruby/README.md

 When a user opens an app through the DApp Store it tells the app what Mobius account it should use for payment.

-The application needs to ensure that the user actually owns the secret key to the Mobius account and that this isn't a replay attack from a user who captured a previous request and is replyaing it.
+The application needs to ensure that the user actually owns the secret key to the Mobius account and that this isn't a replay attack from a user who captured a previous request and is replaying it.

 This authentication is accomplished through the following process: